crowdbotp/socialways/README.md

 The system is composed of two main components: Trajectory Generator and Trajectory Discriminator.
 For generating a prediction sample for Pedestrian of Interest (POI), the generator needs the following inputs:
 - the observed trajectory of POI,
-- the observed trajectory of sorrounding agents,
+- the observed trajectory of surrounding agents,
 - the noise signal (z),
 - and the latent codes (c)

 The Discriminator takes a pair of observation and prediction samples and decides, if the given prediction sample is real or fake.